 This is a photo taken today from the wooden bridge going over the Wandle, just off Mill Lane, facing Papermill Close.

-🗝 Ironworks used water to power tools and heat furnaces to build things made of iron, in this case patented products such as early car engines (specifically for this Hyler Whyte – the world’s first kit-car from 1900) and steam-driven pumps etc.
+🗝 Ironworks used water to power tools and heat furnaces to build things made of iron, in the case of Carshalton, patented products such as early car engines and steam-driven pumps etc.

 🗝 Here’s a shot today of the nearly empty stream that fed the water-powered mill, plus roughly the same view from the 1910s which shows the Ironworks chimney in the background.